Acrofil/HotelWizzard/README.md

 Will add visualisation later
 For now there are 3 tables
 clients, reservations and person_reservation that links each person to their reservation.

-# Update v0.0.3 - 30.04.2023
-- Create reservatuib wuth reservation titular
-- If names match select with the id which one to be added
-- If only one reservation titular match with clients ask again for confirmation
-- If there is no match then create new client and then add reservation
-- Handle errors for incorrect inputs
-- Printing the results in tabular style

-# Update v0.0.2 - 23.04.2023
-- Client is created and added separately from reservation
-- Validation for correct client input fields
-- Sub menu for Client and Reservation

-# Update v0.0.1 - 20.04.2023
-- The program succesfully runs and creates database (data.db) from tables.sql
-- Adds clients and reservations to the database and links them together.